 For tax purposes, share-based compensation expense is deductible in the year of exercise or release based on the intrinsic value of the award on the date of exercise or release.
 For financial reporting purposes, share-based compensation expense is based upon grant-date fair value, which is amortized over the vesting period.
-Excess or "windfall" tax benefits represent the excess tax deduction received by the Company resulting from the difference between the share-based compensation expense is deductible for tax purposes and the share-based compensation expense recognized for financial reporting purposes.
-Conversely, the Company resulting from the "shortfall" in circumstances when share-based expense recognized for tax purposes.
+Excess or "windfall" tax benefits represent the excess tax deduction received by the Company resulting from the difference between the share-based compensation expense edductible for tax purposes and the share-based compensation expense recognized for financial reporting purposes.
+Conversely, the Company may recognize a tax "shortfall" in circumstances when share-based expense recognized for reporting purposes exceeds the expense deductible for tax purposes.
 Windfall tax benefits and shortfalls are recorded directly to Income tax provision on the Company's Consolidated Statement of Operations.
-Windfall tax benefits for the years ended December 31, 2017, 2016 and 2015 were \$8.0 million, \$13.4 million and \$7.0 million, respectively.
+Windfall tax benefits for the years ended December 31, 2018, 2017 and 2016 were \$3.2 million, \$8.0 million and \$13.4 million, respectively.